 Penalty: $100 000.

-(3) Subject to subclause (4), the Coordinator and a person performing functions under this Act must take all reasonable steps to ensure that, except with the consent of the person concerned, information about the nature, conduct, progress or results of the research is not included in any report or statement prepared under the Financial Administration and Audit Act 1985 by or for the Coordinator.
+(3) Subject to subclause (4), the Coordinator and a person performing functions under this Act must take all reasonable steps to ensure that, except with the consent of the person concerned, information about the nature, conduct, progress or results of the research is not included in any report or statement prepared under the Financial Management Act 2006 or Auditor General Act 2006 by or for the Coordinator.

 Penalty: $100 000.